damianhakert/damianhakert.github.io/source/_posts/2015-04-22-gitlab-7-10-released.markdown

 You can view the packages [here](https://packages.gitlab.com/gitlab/gitlab-ce/install).

+The package server install scripts sends back the hostname of your server, this is default packagecloud.io behaviour.

 If you have any problems with the package server, please report them [here](https://gitlab.com/gitlab-org/gitlab-ce/issues/1475).

 <h3 id="rc-package-info">Update on package server issue</h3>